Asem-Abdelhady/NFT-marketplace/README.md

 Put the NFT address for your NFT and its token id.
 You are free to choose whateer price you want.
 If someone already bought a NFT you lsited you will see the balance in proceeds where you can withdraw them anytime you want.
 ## Acknowledgment
-This marketplace is simply me following the [Patrick](https://github.com/PatrickAlphaC) in his course.
-I appreciate his dedication to teach the community Ethereum principles.
+This marketplace is simply me following [Patrick](https://github.com/PatrickAlphaC) in his course.
+I appreciate his dedication to teach the community about Ethereum principles.